Stanislav-Yotov/Stanislav-Yotov/README.md

 - 👋 Hi, I’m @Stanislav-Yotov
-- 🌱 I’m currently working as a mobile developer
+- 🌱 I’m currently working as a Delphi developer
 - 📫 How to reach me: iotov934@gmail.com

 <!---